rpavlik/PrettyRegistryXml/README.md

 [REUSE](https://reuse.software) 3.0 compliant - use the `reuse` tool to get a software BOM.

-The code in this repo is BSL-1.0.
+The code in this repo is MIT.
 This file is CC-BY-4.0.
 A few random data-ish files are CC0-1.0.

 Dependencies downloaded from NuGet include: